I Belong to You (Lenny Kravitz song): Music video

 The music video was directed by Mark Seliger and Fred Woodward.
-It is set in the Bahamas, from where the family of his mother, Roxie Roker hailed.
+It is set in the Bahamas, from where the family of Lenny Kravitz's mother, Roxie Roker, hailed.
 It visually expanded the reggae influence of the song.
 Kravitz was filmed singing and dancing among the people, also walking and biking along the streets.
 Another scene from the video features Kravitz singing while submerged up to his stomach in the ocean.

 Personnel

 All instruments and vocals performed by Lenny Kravitz, except the toy piano, performed by Terry Manning.

 The Flunky in the Attic Mix was mixed by Billy Corgan, lead singer of The Smashing Pumpkins.